flavorjones/calendar-assistant/README.md

 **Note:** Feature tests are excluded by default in [.rspec](.rspec)

+### Continuous Integration

+CI is running in a [Concourse](https://concourse-ci.org) pipeline at [https://ci.nokogiri.org](https://ci.nokogiri.org/teams/calendar-assistants/pipelines/calendar-assistant).

+### Code Quality

+We're running [Code Climate](https://codeclimate.com/github/flavorjones/calendar-assistant) to monitor code quality and test coverage.

 ### Generate README

-* Requires npm to be installed
+* Note that doing this requires npm to be installed
-* Will use a fixture file rather than connecting to a remote calendar.
+* Generation will use a fixture file rather than connecting to a remote calendar.
 Fixtures can be updated/regenerated in [generate-fixtures](generate-fixtures) script

 ```bash
 ./generate-readme
 ```

 ## References